fhiso/legacy-format/data-model.md

 ## Overview

 Every Extended Legacy Format (ELF) dataset is an ordered sequence of *structure*s.
-Structures conform to a limited type hierarchy; the top of this hierarchy is as follows:
+Structures conform to a type hierarchy; the top of this hierarchy is as follows:

 - `[Structure]`
     - `[TopLevel]`